indigotech/taq-github-bot/src/data/github/tracks/track-2/steps/step-1.md

 In this issue, you will have to:

-# Task 1 - Create a git branch
+# Step 1 - Create a git branch

 - [ ] Create a branch called `feature/setup`